amarini/Prefit2020/README.md

 # Prefit2020

 This is the GitHub area with all of the inputs you'll need for the hands-on part of the "Fitting sessions".
-You should already have access to the `VirtualMachine` (VM) - it's the same one you used for the Madgraph/EFT hands-on sessions.
+You should already have access to, and dowloaded the `VirtualMachine` (VM), which has `ROOT/RooFit` installed - it's the same one you used for the Madgraph/EFT hands-on sessions.

 To clone this repository, type the following into a terminal inside your VM